ZhangDataLab/NSPC/README.md

 # NSPC (Number of Strokes Per Character)

-This is the source code for brief report 'Complexity of Chinese given names: a simple indicator of achievements across fields from ancient to modern China'.
+This is the source code for paper 'Complexity of Chinese given names: a simple indicator of achievements across fields from ancient to modern China'.

 # Abstract